alyssarosenzweig/libsigpad/README.md

 libsigpad
 ==========

 libsigpad implements a userspace driver for Topaz signature pads, at the moment capable of display bitmaps on certain HID USB models.
-The sample `clock` shows an example of how to use this library (text rendering is implemented in library, although pull requests to switch to a library like FreeType would be welcome.)
+The sample `clock` shows an example of how to use this library.

 Dependencies
 ==========